syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 {% tabs %}
 {% highlight c# %}
-// Used to move the current cell to the specific direction without selection this.gridControl1.CurrentCell.InternalMove(GridDirectionType.Right, 4, GridSetCurrentCellOptions.ScrollInView);
+// Used to move the current cell to the specific direction without selection. this.gridControl1.CurrentCell.InternalMove(GridDirectionType.Right, 4, GridSetCurrentCellOptions.ScrollInView);
 {% endhighlight %}
 {% highlight vb %}
-' Used to move the current cell to the specific direction without selection Me.gridControl1.CurrentCell.InternalMove(GridDirectionType.Right, 4, GridSetCurrentCellOptions.ScrollInView)
+' Used to move the current cell to the specific direction without selection.
+Me.gridControl1.CurrentCell.InternalMove(GridDirectionType.Right, 4, GridSetCurrentCellOptions.ScrollInView)
 {% endhighlight %}
 {% endtabs %}